-A look back at the 5th edition of the SPES training course – Primary Care, Environment, and Health
+A Look Back at the 5th Edition of the SPES Training Program – Primary Care, Environment, and Health

-A morning punctuated by scientific and institutional presentations
+A morning filled with scientific and institutional presentations

-After a warm welcome over coffee, the opening plenary session was led by Prof. Béatrice Lognos and Prof. François Carbonnel, both from PUMG, followed by a presentation of the program by Dr. Jean-Baptiste Tostain, CCUMG.
+After a warm welcome over coffee, the opening plenary session was led by Prof. Béatrice Lognos and Prof. François Carbonnel, both from PUMG, followed by a presentation of the program by Dr. Jean-Baptiste Tostain of CCUMG.

 The morning continued with several presentations: